OpenNews/srccon-lead/logistics.md

 ## Meals at SRCCON

 We want you to be happy and well-fed at SRCCON:LEAD, so we’re providing breakfast and lunch on both days.
 We’ll have tea, coffee, and snacks—both healthy and sugary—throughout the day as well.
-And we'll share more soon about Tuesday night dinner plans for SRCCON:LEAD attendees!
+And we'll gather in small groups for [Tuesday dinners](/dinner)!
 (Thanks for your recommendations on restaurant options, and please [let us know](mailto:srccon@opennews.org) if your organization might be interested in sponsoring a small group dinner).

+## More to Do/Eat/Drink/See

+If you’re looking for things to do before, after, or during SRCCON:LEAD, check out this [Welcome to Philly guide](https://docs.google.com/document/d/18ImdgLGxYawA1zsk1D98fv-acP5OzA6-uSyrW9vwbvM/edit) put together by local attendee Annemarie Dooling!

 ## Accessibility